 Satisfactory academic progress

-In order to receive US Federal funds, students must meet minimum standards for both the above mentioned components, while also adhering to Australian ESOS and visa legislation.
+- To receive US Financial Aid, you must meet our SAP guidelines while adhering to Australian ESOS and visa legislation.

-- Students must have a cumulative GPA of 2.1 or greater at the end of each semester after they have completed their first year.
+- you must maintain a Weighted Average Mark (WAM) of at least 60 at the end of each semester after you've completed your first year.

 Remedial, non-credit courses and incompletes